FAQ ● Resources ● Giving

 10:15am – 11:00am Coffee Break

-11:00am – 12:15pm: Session 5
+11:00am – 12:15pm: SESSION 5

-Presentation Title Forthcoming (Annie Liang, Northwestern University)
+“Artificial Intelligence Clones” (Annie Liang, Northwestern University)

 “Uncertainty Communication in Human-AI Collaboration” (Mark Steyvers, University of California, Irvine)

-“Recovering Economic Preferences under Behavioral Attenuation Bias” (Keyu Wu, University of Zürich)
+“Recovering Economic Preferences under Behavioral Attenuation Bias” (Keyu Wu, University of Zurich)

 12:15 pm – 2:00pm: Lunch (provided)